-This draft manuscript is distributed solely for purposes of scientific peer review.
-Its content is deliberative and predecisional, so it must not be disclosed or released by reviewers.
-Because the manuscript has not yet been approved for publication by the U.S. Geological Survey (USGS), it does not represent any official USGS finding or policy.

 Acknowledgements:

 The work presented would not have been possible without support from Sitka National Historical Park management and biologists.
 Mary Miller, Olivia Magni, Jordan Tanguay, and Zachary Jones have provided substantial guidance in understanding the ecological and cultural history of the park and its neighbors.
 Lauren Bell, Bill Coltharp, and Haley Jenkins of the Sitka Sound Science Center have likewise offered invaluable perspectives and background regarding the history and current state of hatchery operations.
 Finally, collaboration from Alaska Department of Fish and Game biologists Aaron Dupuis and Justin Priest has enabled this work to compare Indian River Pink Salmon abundances to those seen elsewhere in the vicinity of Sitka, a vital component of this research.
 This research has occurred on the ancestral homeland and with the approval of the Sitka Tribe of Alaska.